It's Your Night

 It's Your Night is the debut album by American singer-songwriter James Ingram, released by Qwest Records/Warner Records on July 27, 1983.
 The album was commercially successful, as it peaked at number 46 on the Billboard 200 album chart and reached number 10 on the Top R&B/Hip Hop Albums chart.
-It was later certified music recording certification by the Recording Industry Association of America (RIAA) in early 1984, making this his highest-charting album and only RIAA-certified album.
+It was later certified gold by the Recording Industry Association of America (RIAA) in early 1984, making this his highest-charting album and only RIAA-certified album.

-The aforementioned album and its parent singles were nominated for quadruple Grammy Awards for both 1984 and 1985, with "Yah Mo B There" winning for Best R&B Performance by a Duo or Group.
+The aforementioned album and its parent singles were nominated for quadruple Grammy Awards for both 1984 and 1985, with "Yah Mo B There", a duet with singer Michael McDonald, winning for Best R&B Performance by a Duo or Group.

-Reception

-It is also his first on Qwest Records, which was run by Quincy Jones.
-It features the song "Yah Mo B There", which is a duet with singer Michael McDonald.
-It has been certified gold by the Recording Industry Association of America and is his highest-charting album ever.
+It was his first on Qwest Records, which was run by Quincy Jones.

 Track listing

 All tracks are produced by Quincy Jones.